 Immerse Yourself in the Culture

-Hit the Beach
+Hit the Beaches

 Spend the Day at Pearl Harbor

-The Museums & Gardens Don’t Disappoint
+Honolulu’s Museums & Gardens Don’t Disappoint

 Some of Honolulu’s best attractions are its museums!
-Take advantage of free admission to the Hawaii State Art Museum in the heart of Downtown Honolulu is the Hawaii State Art Museum.
-Called HiSam by locals, this museum showcases modern and conceptual artwork from young local artists, as well as from well-known national artists.
-There’s also the Honolulu Museum of Art, the largest of its kind in Hawaii featuring Asian, European, and American collections.
+Take advantage of free admission to the Hawaii State Art Museum in the heart of Downtown Honolulu, which showcases modern and conceptual artwork from local artists.
+Explore the Honolulu Museum of Art, the largest of its kind in Hawaii featuring Asian, European, and American collections.
 Looking for history and science?
-Visit the Bishop Museum, where you can see shows at the planetarium, explore the science adventure center, or discover the history of ancient Hawaii.
-Want to get in some culture outdoors?
-Head to Foster Botanical Garden, a 14-acre garden founded in the 1850s and still has some of the original trees—at the Foster Botanical Garden in Downtown Honolulu.
+See shows at the Planetarium, explore the Science Adventure Center, or discover the history of Ancient Hawaii at the Bishop Museum.
+Soak up more history and culture in a 14-acre garden founded in the 1850s—and still features some of the original trees—at the Foster Botanical Garden in Downtown Honolulu.
 Or see a variety of rare and endangered dryland plant species at Koko Crater Botanical Garden.